Codecademy/docs/content/python/concepts/math-module/terms/math-acos/math-acos.md

 ---
-Title: 'math.acos()'
+Title: 'math.cos()'
-Description: 'Returns the arc cosine of a number.'
+Description: 'Returns the cosine of an angle.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'